radaisystems/soccer-with-chance-of-cloud-challenge/README.md

 Your solution should be able to be run from the command line.
 Please include appropriate scripts and instructions for running your application and your tests.

-If you use other libraries installed by a common package manager (pip, poetry, npm, gradle, etc.), it is not necessary to commit the installed packages.
+If you use other libraries installed by a common package manager (pip, poetry, npm, gradle, etc.), please include a formatted list of packes, it is not necessary to commit the installed packages.

 We write automated tests and *we would like you to do so as well*.